JohnReid/JohnReid.github.io/_drafts/hais.md

 Finding good importance distributions when $X$ is high-dimensional and/or $p$ is multimodal can be difficult.
 This makes the variance of $\hat{\mu}_q$ difficult to control.
-[Annealed importance sampling](http://arxiv.org/abs/physics/9803008) (AIS) can alleviate this issue.
-AIS produces importance weighted samples from an unnormalised target distribution
-$p_0$ by annealing towards it from some other distribution $p_N$.
+[Annealed importance sampling](http://arxiv.org/abs/physics/9803008) (AIS) is designed to alleviate this issue.
+AIS produces importance weighted samples from an unnormalised target distribution $p_0$ by annealing towards it from some other distribution
+$p_N$.
 For example,

 $$p_n(x) = p_0(x)^{\beta_n} p_N(x)^{1-\beta_n}$$
 where $1 = \beta_0 > \beta_1 > \dots > \beta_N = 0$.
 To implement AIS we must be
 able to

   * sample from $p_N$
-  * evaluate each (potentially unnormalised) $p_n$
+  * evaluate each (potentially unnormalised) distribution $p_n$
   * simulate a Markov transition $T_n$ for each $1 \le n \le N-1$ that leaves $p_n$ invariant